querySelector()

 If you only supply one argument then that argument is the selector

-and the document is used as the context node for the search.
+is used as the context node for the search.

 Example